Instance-Level Generation for Representation Learning: Additional study

 \paragraph{Additional study on Objaverse}

 When training on Objavese, we match the same dataset sizes ($20$K) as \oursplus{} to ensure a fair comparison (ID2).
 As shown in \cref{tab:sup:objaverse}, increasing the number of Objaverse images to $40$K performs a bit worse (ID-S10).
 Therefore, we did not increase further.
 We additionally tested the impact of real viewpoint variations from Objaverse by switching from 4 views of our main experiment to one view, where only the background differs (ID2 vs ID-S11).
 There is a small impact.
-Richer viewpoint variations are for sure worth further investigation.

 \paragraph{Training real-labeled images with softmax margin loss} \cref{tab:sup:real_smm} presents the results of training real-labeled images with softmax margin loss on four domains using SigLIP.
 We observe a consistent improvement over the pre-trained model on average.
 Real-ALL achieves the best overall performance, particularly on ROP and SOP.
 Similar to the trend observed with recall@k loss, training on the artwork domain yields the most improvement on MET and mini-ILIAS.